Okame Cherry Tree

 Growth rate: Moderate (13-24 inches per year)

-Flowering Time: Late winter to early spring
+Flowering time: Late winter to early spring

 Flower color: Rose to hot pink